stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: csharp or vbnet

+  For more detailed information about the Account resource, see

 .. only:: java

+  For more detailed information about the Account resource, see

 .. only:: nodejs

+  For more detailed information about the Account resource, see

 .. only:: php

+  For more detailed information about the Account resource, see

 .. only:: python

+  For more detailed information about the Account resource, see

 4.2.1.
 New Account Creation
 ---------------------------